 At some schools with religious affiliations, like Georgetown University in the District of Columbia, the student experience is largely unaffected.
 At other schools, students may be required to sign up for a religion class or attend some sort of regular events like a convocation or some ceremony, along with their studies.

 There are scholarships and financial aids offered to the students since the tuition can be really high.

-There are colleges which don't let students take any of the government aid.
-You have policies for each type of students and LGBT rights.
+There are colleges that don't let students take any of the government aid.
+You have policies for each type of student and LGBT rights.